plp13/qman/man/qman.1.md

 _reset_after_email_, or _reset_after_viewer_ can be set to **false** whenever _browser_path_, _mailer_path_, or _viewer_path_ point to a GUI program respectively.

+Setting _terminfo_reset_ to **true** will initiate a full terminal reset, using the strings provided by **terminfo(5)**, upon program shutdown.
+This may be necessary if your ncurses implementation doesn't completely restore terminal settings (e.g.  colors) upon exit, but will also clear the screen and erase your scroll history as a side effect.

 Setting _sp_substrings_ to **false** causes incremental search results to only include pages whose names start with the user's input.
 Setting it to